Chrudim: History

 The oldest archeological findings which provide first signs of the settlement in this area date back to the 5th millennium BC.
 Various cultures succeeded one on another in the territory of today's town of Chrudim and its vicinity.
 Since the 7th–8th century, the area is inhabited by Slavs.

 The first written mention of Chrudim is from 1055, when Duke Bretislav I died here according to Chronica Boemorum.
-The royal town of Chrudim was founded in 1276 by King Ottokar II of Bohemia for its location on a route from Prague to Moravia.
-From 1307, it became a dowry town administered by Bohemian Queens.
+The royal town of Chrudim was founded in 1276 by King Ottokar II for its location on a route from Prague to Moravia.
+From 1307, it became a dowry town, administered by Bohemian Queens.

 At the beginning of the Hussite Wars, Chrudim sided with the anti-Catholic side and the German-speaking population left the town.
 Since then, Chrudim has been an almost exclusively Czech territory by nationality.
 The town was in opposition to the ruling Habsburgs during the failed Estates Revolt in 1547 and Bohemian Revolt in 1618–1620, which always had serious consequences for it.
 Chrudim was also severely affected by the Thirty Years' War, during which the evangelical population left as a result of re-Catholicization.

 During the 18th and 19th centuries, Chrudim lost partly lost its economical and administrative importance, but it has become important educational and cultural centre, which led to its gain of the nickname "Athens of Eastern Bohemia".
 In 1871, the railway was built and the town regained economic significance.

-Until 1918, the town was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the Chrudim District, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, the town was part of Austria-Hungary, head of the Chrudim District, one of the 94 Bezirkshauptmannschaften in Bohemia.

 Demographics

 Economy

 There are no major industrial companies in Chrudim.
 A middle-sized company based in the town is BASF Stavební hmoty Česká republika, part of the BASF conglomerate producing building materials.
+The largest employer with its headquarters in Chrudim is Arriva autobusy a.s. with more than 1,000 employees, focused on urban and suburban passenger transport.

+Transport

+The town is situated at the crossroads of two main roads: the I/17 (connecting Čáslav with the D35 motorway) and the I/37 (connecting Hradec Králové and Pardubice with Žďár nad Sázavou the D1 motorway).

+Chrudim is located on the railway lines Pardubice–Havlíčkův Brod and Chrudim–Moravany.
+There are four train stations in the town's territory: Chrudim, Chrudim město, Chrudim zastávka and Medlešice.

+In the western part of Chrudim is the Chrudim Airfield.
+It is a public national airport operated by Aeroklub Chrudim, hosting recreational activities and training programs.
+It was established in 1937 as a military airfield of the Czechoslovak Air Force until capture by the German Army, which converted it into a Luftwaffe fighter base.
+From 1945 until the 1990s, it remained in-use as a communications and radio training base.